 Over the road from the tunnels is the Darwin Waterfront Precinct.
 Now there is some serious fun to be had here!!
 The wave pool is fantastic and costs $8 per adult, kids $5 and under 5 are free!!
 There’s not only a wave pool but a smaller pool for the little ones, so our 3 had an absolute ball between the both of them.

 After your swim, grab a beer and a bite to eat at the many bars and restaurants that surround the waterfront precinct.
 Plenty of parking too!

 If you're in need of some retail therapy or to grab the kids some new clothes.
 Casaurina Shopping Centre has everything you could possibly need.

 While we were in Darwin we were lucky enough that the Darwin Cup fell on the dates we were there.
-Justin headed with Bec’s dad who was visiting for the Cup and had a great day out!
+Justin headed there with some mates who were visiting for the Cup and had a great day out!

-We also signed up for the week at Snap Fitness, which was just a quick drive down the road.
+We also signed up for the week at Snap Fitness, which was just a quick drive down the road from the Free Spirit resort.
 Nice to get back into some regular exercise, except we couldn't move our limbs for a couple of days.😂